-Struggling with poetry Loving Gertie Stein, at in the moment, but The active nowness of it is immensely pleasing She rolled the words around Looping a circularity on your tongue Constant passings Will flow forth
+Struggling with poetry Loving Gertie Stein, at in the moment, but The active nowness of it is immensely pleasing She rolled the words around Looping a circularity on your tongue Constant passings Will flow forth she "slid the heavy African ivory bracelets off her wrists and asked us to look after them.
+She looked sadly at her wrist when they were off.
+She would have felt less denuded had she stripped off her clothes."
+The bracelets remained hidden for a long time in Sylvia's staircase cupboard.

-[changing tense 3 times]

-From [return to 4]
+[changing tense 3 times] From [return to 4]

-6. Clay [earth] / Model / Turn
+Clay [earth] / Model / Turn